Learning Models of Individual Behavior in Chess: Discussion

-\xhdr{Ethical implications} Chess has traditionally been an open, public ecosystem, with both online and offline games documented, uploaded, and made easily searchable to the public.
-Our work relies entirely on this public data.
-Anyone can use our code and model architectures to reproduce any of our results.
-Although it would not increase their exposure, we anonymize the usernames and other identifying information of all players for whom we develop personalized models.
+Chess has traditionally been an open, public ecosystem, with both online and offline games documented, uploaded, and made easily available to the public.
+Our work relies entirely on this public data, and we have striven to maintain this culture of transparency by making our code and model architectures available to anyone wishing to reproduce our results.
+Although all the data we use is public, we nevertheless anonymize the usernames and other identifying information of all players for whom we develop personalized models.

+While we believe that chess as a domain is relatively less risky than many others in which AI is applied, we believe it is valuable to highlight and consider three categories of ethical implications arising from this work.

+First, powerful stylometry raises privacy concerns, because it can potentially be used to deanonymize individuals who are trying to keep their identity from being discovered.
+This type of deanonymization is particularly worrisome given its history of being disproportionately directed towards individuals from marginalized groups.
+The current work can help in exploring the privacy implications inherent in stylometry in a relatively benign arena, and to minimize the risks from this exploration.

-The presence of superhuman chess engines has led to the occurrence of cheating during online game play.
-Our personalized models do not increase the overall effectiveness of cheating, because predicting an opponent's next move is not as effective as knowing the optimal move to play, but they could be used to circumvent cheating detection systems.
+Second, in a more chess-specific direction, the presence of superhuman chess engines has led to the occurrence of cheating during online game play.
+Our personalized models do not increase the overall effectiveness of cheating in pure move quality, because predicting an opponent's next move is not as effective as knowing the optimal move to play; but they may be effective for cheating in a different sense, since they could be used to circumvent cheating detection systems.
 The incentive to cheat using our personalized models are not significantly greater than the baseline Maias developed in previous work.
 However, our personalized models could be used to target practice training with a specific player in mind, so as to increase the likelihood of defeating that player in a game.

-Unlike our move prediction accuracy, our stylometry accuracy is extremely high (in some cases, approaching 100\%).
-This has interesting implications.
-For example, our personalized models could be used to identify when an individual's playing style has unexpectedly or sharply changed, which could help identify cases of cheating.
+This latter point---the potential to build specialized models of individuals---raises additional ethical questions that we believe this work can help focus and sharpen, and which we will continue exploring through our research.